dropbox/rust-brotli/README.md

 ## Compression Usage

-Rust brotli currently supports compression levels 0 - 9 (an approximation similar to 10 is coming soon) They should be bitwise identical to the brotli C compression engine at those levels Recommended lg_window_size is between 20 and 22
+Rust brotli currently supports compression levels 0 - 11
+They should be bitwise identical to the brotli C compression engine at compression levels 0-9 Recommended lg_window_size is between 20 and 22

 ### With the io::Read abstraction